Can’t go to school?

 “School-in-a-Bag” is the key to the success of our program.
-Each bag contains the teachers’ manuals, student workbooks, mp3 player, blackboards, chalk, stationary, games and resources, everything our volunteers need to teach a small group of children – buildings are optional!
+Each bag contains everything our volunteers need to teach a small group of children: the teachers’ manuals, student workbooks, mp3 player, blackboards, chalk, stationary, games and resources.
+Buildings are optional!

 Open School Worldwide staff train and support volunteer teachers, recruited from churches schools or local partners:

-Education builds self confidence and equips children to better face the future, but that is not the only hope the program encourages.
+Education builds self-confidence and equips children to better face the future, but that is not the only hope the program encourages.
 The literacy and mathematics curriculum is called “Count Me In” to convey the good news that, while society may have neglected the learners, God certainly has not.
-Each one is special because they are loved by God and He wants them to be “counted in to” His Kingdom.
+Each one is special because he or she is loved by God and He wants each to be “counted in to” His Kingdom.
 We offer the program to children of any faith and place no pressure on them to accept Christ, but our volunteers clearly and practically demonstrate God’s love.

 The core element of the “School-in-a-Bag” is a basic literacy and mathematics course called “Count Me In” specially developed in South Africa.
 OSWW produced the material in consultation with educators and street workers experienced in working with educationally marginalised children.
-We field tested with street children in four different locations in South Africa.
-OSWW designed the material to be interactive, enjoyable and taking into account the short attention span normal to unschooled children.
-The program cannot offer the full range of activities available to learners in full-time schooling but aims to meet the learners’ needs by bringing them to a point where they are able to enter the field of work or return to school.
+We field tested our curriculum with street children in four different locations in South Africa.
+OSWW designed the material to be interactive and enjoyable, taking into account the short attention span normal to unschooled children.
+The program cannot offer the full range of activities available to learners in full-time schooling, but aims to meet the learners’ needs by bringing them to a point where they are able to enter the field of work or return to school.

-All the materials are designed to be used by non-teachers and require some training.
+All the materials are designed to be used by non-teachers and require them to receive some training.

 Open Schools Worldwide has developed a child protection policy which must be adhered to by all staff and volunteers.
 Our volunteers are required to choose a safe location for the learners and themselves that must also be convenient for the children.

-The materials we offer are intended to enrich the teaching of Truth–God’s Word revealed through Scripture as well as through creation.
+The materials we offer are intended to enrich the teaching of Truth – God’s Word revealed through Scripture as well as through creation.
 Our volunteers are trained and expected to model a Christian mind and life in their teaching and leading.
-Our vision is that each child should be enabled to reach their full potential in Christ.
+Our vision is that each child should be enabled to reach his or her full potential in Christ.

 The majority of our learners have faced trauma in their lives and need healing before they can begin their learning programme.
 Our volunteers are trained to use a Bible counselling program.

-Our volunteer teachers are trained to use a specially designed Learning Management System which aims to track each learner’s progress and also keep them motivated.
+Our volunteer teachers are trained to use a specially designed Learning Management System which aims to track each learner’s progress and also keep each child motivated.

 The system components can include: